Allegheny Valley School District

-The Allegheny Valley School District is a small, suburban, public school district located in Allegheny County, Pennsylvania.
-It covers Cheswick and Springdale boroughs and Harmar and Springdale townships in Allegheny County, Pennsylvania.
+The Allegheny Valley School District is a small, suburban K-12 public school district located in Allegheny County, Pennsylvania.
+The district is 15 miles (24 km) northeast of Pittsburgh.
+The Allegheny Valley School District serves Cheswick and Springdale boroughs and Harmar and Springdale townships in Allegheny County, Pennsylvania.
 The district encompasses approximately 10 sqmi.
 According to 2000 federal census data, it serves a resident population of 10,771 people.
 In 2009, the district residents’ per capita income was $22,071, while the median family income was $45,562.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.